koschaos/koschaos.github.io/blog/2023_recap.md

 The other main books that I found impactful (these are non-fiction):
 - Life 3.0: Being Human in the Age of Artificial Intelligence - Max Tegmark

-  - There's a lot of talk about AI these days (understatement of 2023!) but I first read Max Tegmark's "Life 3.0" book back in 2018 and found it ... interesting!
+  There's a lot of talk about AI these days (understatement of 2023!) but I first read Max Tegmark's "Life 3.0" book back in 2018 and found it ... interesting!
 Re-reading it this year, it turns out to be *very* interesting, and prescient ... well worth the re-visit this year in light of ChatGPT, GPT-4, Gemini, etc.

 - Our Mathematical Universe: My Quest for the Ultimate Nature of Reality - Max Tegmark

-  - Before I read this book, I slogged my way through David Deutsch's "The Fabric of Reality" after listening to David on a podcast with Sam Harris and thought it would be an excellent way to stretch my view on the world, the universe, etc.  Spoiler alert - it wasn't!
+  Before I read this book, I slogged my way through David Deutsch's "The Fabric of Reality" after listening to David on a podcast with Sam Harris and thought it would be an excellent way to stretch my view on the world, the universe, etc.

+  Spoiler alert - it wasn't!
 "Slogged" is the key word in that last sentence!!

   Max's book is far more approachable and understandable ... or as approachable and understandable as can be when it comes to discussions of universes, multi-verses and the nature of reality!!!

   And just to prove to myself that I'm a complete idiot, I then decided to slog my way through David Deutsch's "The Beginning of Infinity" afterwards 🤦🏼‍♂️

 - The Coming Wave: Technology, Power, and the Twenty-First Century's Greatest Dilemma - Mustafa Suleyman, with Michael Bhaskar
-  - A more recent book about AI (and synthetic biology) from one of the founders of DeepMind and, more recently, Inflection AI.
-Again, another book I picked up after listening to a very interesting interview between Mustafa and Scott Galloway on the latter's podcast.
+  A more recent book about AI (and synthetic biology) from one of the founders of DeepMind and, more recently, Inflection AI.
+Again, another book I picked up after listening to an interview between Mustafa and Scott Galloway on the latter's podcast.

   It covers quite well (IMHO) the increasingly rapid development in two keys areas (and several associated related areas) that may very well impact society quite deeply in the years and decades ahead.
 It paints a fairly complete picture, the good and the bad, from a leader in the AI field who leans more to the optimistic side (not a doomsayer) but he doesn't shy away from describing how it could go wrong too.

 - Humankind: A Hopeful History - Rutger Bregman, translated by Erica Moore, Elizabeth Manton

-  - Technically, this is on my list as a 2014 book, in that I started it in December and finished it in January!
+  Technically, this is on my list as a 2014 book, in that I started it in December and finished it in January!
 Yet another book from an author who was interviewed on Scott Galloway's podcast!!

-This book was really fascinating in that, in an effort to highlight that there's a lot to be hopeful about when it comes to thinking about humanity (i.e., the opposite of what you might think if you pay attention to the nightly news), he dispels so many iconic stories and studies that we've heard about (the Milgrim experiment, the Stanford prison experiment, the broken windows theory of policing, etc.) as either hoaxes or just really bad science.
+  In an effort to highlight that there's a lot to be hopeful about when it comes to thinking about humanity (i.e., the opposite of what you might think if you pay attention to the nightly news), the author dispels so many iconic stories and studies that we've heard about (the Milgrim experiment, the Stanford prison experiment, the broken windows theory of policing, etc.) as either hoaxes or just really bad science.
 At one point during reading it, it almost felt like a vendetta against some of Malcolm Gladwell's writing, who covered several of these stories in his books!
+In any case, this was a very interesting book and quite probably the highlight of my year (granted, that might also be recency bias!)

 ### Wrapping up